Code-Institute-Submissions/cmd-source-MS1/README.md

 Included
  - A fixed nav-bar at the top of the page allows the user to navigate easily no matter what part of a page they may be on.
- - A footer at the bottom of the page allows the user to contact owners and also provides the links to their social media.
+ - A footer at the bottom of the page allows the user to contact the site owners and also provides the links to their social media.
  - The location on Google Maps was included at the bottom of the homepage to allow the user to easily locate the FITFIT gym.
  - A video on the homepage was inserted to give the user a positive emotional response.
  - A signup form has been inserted which is the end goal for new users coming to the FITFIT site.
 The input fields call for the users personal info and payment details.
  - There are a number of mid sized buttons which first call to the user leading them from the homepage, through the choice between the two membership options and finally to the signup page.
+ - A gallary page was inserted to highlight the accomplishments that others have made to entice new users.

 Not Included